Meyclem/flip-flap/SCRATCHPAD.md

 - Flag evaluation never errors - returns `enabled: false` for any validation/context issues

 ### Questions to Answer:
-- [x] Do we need bulk evaluation endpoint? → Yes, support array of flagKeys in single request
+- [x] Do we need bulk evaluation endpoint? → No, single flag evaluation only (per specifications)
-- [x] Should evaluate endpoint return all flags or just one? → Support both single and bulk
+- [x] Should evaluate endpoint return all flags or just one? → Single flag only
 - [x] How do we handle flag not found errors? → Return `enabled: false` for that flag (fail-safe)

 ## Progressive Rollout Mechanics